 (i) The particulars of its organization, functions and

-The Central Board of Excise & Customs (CBEC) (Department of
+The Central Board of Excise & Customs (CBEC), now known as the Central Board of Indirect Taxes & Customs (CBIC) (Department of

 Revenue, Ministry of Finance, Govt of India) is responsible for

 formulation of policy relating to levy and collection of Indirect

 Taxes namely Customs, Goods & Service Tax.
 The CBIC